paolobettelini/hutopia/README.md

 Idea for plugin authentication:
 Relay has pub/priv keys.
-When user connects to space, it asks relay to sign a token contaning "spaceId + userId + expirationDate", so tht the space can check it.
+When user connects to space, it asks relay to sign a token contaning "spaceId + userId + expirationDateUnix", so tht the space can check the signature.
 Plugin are authenticated through the space server begin authenticated.
 The expiration date is 1 minute.